scaleway/serverless-functions-node/docs/dev.md

 ## Tests

-You can run tests locall with:
+You can run tests locally with:

 ```sh
 npm test